skip to main content

-Protionamide is used to treat tuberculosis.
+Protionamide is an antibiotic used with other medicines to treat tuberculosis (TB).

 Take protionamide regularly as directed with a glass of water.
+You can take it with or without food.
+Keep taking it until the course is finished.

 If it is nearly time for your next dose, skip the missed dose and take your next dose at the usual time.
 Otherwise, take the missed dose as soon as you remember.
 Do not take two doses at the same time.
-If you often forget to take protionamide, your tuberculosis may not be fully treated.

 Tell your pharmacist or doctor about all medicines or treatments that you may be taking, including vitamins, herbal products or recreational drugs.

-Symptoms of liver problems including: yellow skin or eyes, itching, dark urine, pale bowel motions, abdominal pain |
+Symptoms of liver problems including: yellow skin or eyes, itching, dark urine, pale bowel motions, abdominal pain

-Tell your doctor immediately |
+Tell your doctor immediately

-Unusual behaviour or thinking, low mood Eye pain, changes in vision Tingling or numbness |
+Unusual behaviour or thinking, low mood

-Tell your doctor |
+Tell your doctor

-Tell your doctor if troublesome |
+Tell your doctor if troublesome

 If you notice any other effects, discuss them with your doctor or pharmacist.